Client:Q Investment Partners

 Role:Co-investor / Development Manager

-In October 2018 DML has secured planning consent for a 300 bed PBSA scheme in the heart of Nottingham at 123 Huntingdon Street, working closely with Glenn Howells Architects.
+DML has secured planning consent for a 300 bed PBSA scheme in the heart of Nottingham at 123 Huntingdon Street.
+Working closely with Glenn Howells Architects.
 The scheme has been developed in joint venture with our funding partners Q Investment Partners, a Singapore based real estate fund manager focused on student housing and co-living assets.

 DML director Rachel Warren said “we selected Glenn Howells Architects for their award winning approach to design and our desire to create an attractive haven for students within a few minutes’ walk of the city centre.
 Our brief was a campus style approach that fosters academic and social achievements and caters for students across different stages of their learning”.
 123 Huntingdon Street will be formed of five buildings ranging from two to eight storeys that are grouped around an internal private landscaped courtyard.
 The proposed scheme will provide a choice of accommodation from shared studios to self-contained townhouses, together with generous communal lounges, study spaces, entertainment and fitness facilities as well as curated outdoor space.